 Lastly, by aggregating these details about your deal pipeline and relationships network in one place, your team can use Affinity’s built-in reporting and analytics function to easily create data visualizations based on your most important KPIs and goals.
 Make clearer data-based decisions, collaborate with confidence, and close more deals with Affinity.

 Of all the CRM software on the market, Salesforce (SFDC) may be the one that’s best-known.
 Across the world, businesses of all sizes and types use it as their customer relationship management platform.
 Salesforce CRM offers an array of powerful features and resources for sales teams and organizations.

-Their available marketing automation features include lead management and email marketing; their automation features span pipeline management, account management, and a slew of desktop integrations; and they offer teams reporting and forecasting features as well.
+Salesforce's available marketing automation features include lead management and email marketing; their automation features span pipeline management, account management, and a slew of desktop integrations; and they offer teams reporting and forecasting features as well.

 If your organization relies heavily on a range of other software tools , Salesforce also has countless options for integrations.
 The strength of this software solution, however, is also its weakness.
 With such a vast number of options and configurations, teams—especially smaller or non-sales-focused teams— may find that they are not using the software to its full capacity or they don’t need all of the bells and whistles provided.
 Deployment and onboarding can also take many months of development and training before your team is able to derive the value they need from the platform.

 Even after the platform is ready to use effectively, your team will need to manually input contact and activity data just as they would with every other legacy CRM solution.
 In order to focus on nurturing relationships and closing deals, financial and professional services organizations might prefer a CRM that offers more insight into relationships and connections across the company’s collective network.